mpanighetti/dnd5e-rhythmancy/docs/ch-2-casting-rhythmancy-spells.md

 ## Component Requirements

-All rhythmancy spells, in addition to normal spell slot usage and component requirements, include both a verbal component and a specific material component requirement of an instrument with a value of at least 1 gp.
+All rhythmancy spells, in addition to normal spell slot usage and component requirements, include both a Verbal component and a specific Material component requirement of a Musical Instrument with a value of at least 1 GP.
 This instrument substitutes as your spellcasting focus when using rhythmantic magic.
 Instruments that are magic items also satisfy this material component requirement.

-Due to the inherently performative nature of rhythmancy, the requirements for both a verbal component and instrument cannot be bypassed with any class feature (such as a sorcerer's Subtle Spell metamagic option), trait, or any other ability, unless it specifically allows ignoring component requirements for rhythmancy magic.
+Due to the inherently performative nature of rhythmancy, the requirements for both a Verbal component and instrument cannot be bypassed with any class feature (such as a sorcerer's Subtle Spell metamagic option), trait, or any other ability, unless it specifically allows ignoring component requirements for rhythmancy magic.

 ## Spellcasting and Pact Magic